final3blindside/personal-blog/_posts/2022-10-26-Recollection-Ire.md

 I lost all that to the public transport situation here.
 The traffic on the return route prompted the van to take another route into Silang that comes out of Nuvali.

-From now on, I will leave home 3 hours ahead of any class.
+From now on, I will leave home 3 hours ahead of any class instead of the usual 2 hour allotment.
 I am angered by this and vow to never let this happen again.